 - 6.1.
 Classes will be as defined in the Notice of Race. - 6.2.
 A class flag will be a unique color, pattern, shape or class logo or emblem.
 A description of each class flag will be posted on the official notice board. - 6.3.
 Reminder as stated in the preamble to Race Signals, "When a visual signal is displayed over a class flag, the signal applies only to that class." - 7.
 RACING AREA The racing area will be within three miles of the harbor entrance to Hamilton Creek Sailboat Marina. - 8.
 MARKS The marks are described in Attachment A. - 9.
-COURSES The courses are described in Attachment A.
+COURSES The buoy courses are described in Attachment A, and distance courses in Attachments A, B and C.